python-discord/infra/ansible/roles/alloy/README.md

 This role deploys an instance of Grafana Alloy with configuration that by
 default:
 - Exports the system journal to the configured Loki instance
-- Exports other log files to the configured Loki instance, including:
+- Exports other log files as configured below
-  - `/var/log/auth.log`

 It requires the addition of the Grafana package repository to allow Alloy to be installed with `apt`.
 This is handled by the role.

 ## Configuration values

-Required user configuration options:
+Loki configuration options:

 - `alloy_loki_endpoint`: The Loki log push endpoint to stream logs into.
+- `alloy_loki_user`: Basic authentication username for Loki.
+- `alloy_loki_password`: Basic authentication password for Loki.

 Optional configuration options: